selcuksert/task-manager/README.md

   <img src="./docs/images/keycloak/users.png" width="49%" />
 </p>

 The task user list on Add User screen is retrieved via Keycloak REST API that is populated from LDAP.
-To enable this functionality Keycloak admin should assign `view-users` role of `realm-management` client to default realm role set:
+To enable this functionality Keycloak admin should assign `view-users` role of `realm-management` client to all client users:
 ![view-users](./docs/images/keycloak/view-users.png)